rcc-uchicago/tmw/README.md

 ---

-The TMW Initiative is seeking immediate assistance with the construction of a database of speech utterances based on newly transribed speech samples (mother/child interactions) of the various participants in their longitudinal study.
+The TMW Initiative is seeking immediate assistance with the construction of a database of speech utterances based on newly transcribed speech samples (mother/child interactions) of the various participants in their longitudinal study.
 In addition to converting and validating the provided transcripts (as preliminary steps for generating the utterance dataset), they are requesting a basic speech analysis of the utterance dataset (viz., they would like the following speech measures/counts for each speaker (parent and child) at each available time point: